How does this medication work? What will it do for me?

 - skin rash

-- vision changes (coloured dots, halos around objects, blurred vision)
+- vision changes (coloured dots, halos around objects, blurred or reduced vision)

 Stop taking the medication and seek immediate medical attention if any of the following occur: